Troubled Hearts in Need of Peace

 Needy by Design

 We have great need of God’s love.
 As Edward T Welch expresses in Running Scared: Fear, Worry, and the God of Rest, we are needy by design.
 We were created to depend on God.
 Through the pain of life, sometimes in the chemistry of our brains, or scarring experiences, we are deeply broken.
 There are places within us so deep we cannot fathom it on our own which only God can fully heal.
-Though pressed-in or experiencing unrest, in Christ we have intimate access to the Father who can heal us in our innermost being.
+Though under pressure or experiencing unrest, in Christ we have intimate access to the Father who can heal us in our innermost being.
 Total love, complete acceptance by the Almighty, is the source of peace that transforms lives of turmoil into that of joy.

 The practice of this joy, the outworking of trusting God each day, brings peace with God into peace with ourselves and with others.
 God's character and blessing transcend our trials with His strength in our weakness.